-With over 10 years of experience making homemade beverages, I've created a lot of simple syrup recipes.
 This pineapple simple syrup is the perfect way to enjoy the fresh flavor of pineapples in any beverage you can imagine!
-It packs the juicy, sweet, and tropical flavor of ripe pineapple into a liquid syrup that adds a pineapple punch to all of your favorite drinks!
+It packs the juicy, sweet, and tropical flavor of real ripe pineapple into a liquid syrup that adds a pineapple punch to all of your favorite drinks!

-Use it in cocktail recipes, like a tropical pineapple coconut margarita, or in non-alcoholic beverages for the whole family, like a pineapple mint lemonade or a homemade pineapple soda.
+With over 10 years of experience making homemade beverages, I’ve created a lot of simple syrup recipes.
+My favorite thing about making syrups at home is you can customize the flavors and create an endless amount of custom drinks with them!
+Use this syrup in cocktail recipes, like a tropical pineapple coconut margarita, or in non-alcoholic beverages for the whole family, like a pineapple mint lemonade or a homemade pineapple soda.

-💕 why this pineapple simple syrup recipe works...
+why this pineapple syrup recipe works:

 🍍 tropical.
 This pineapple syrup imparts the fruity tropical flavor of pineapple into anything you put it in!
 It’s perfect for sodas, iced tea, and cocktails!